Jacalz/rymdport/README.md

 go build
 ```

-The project can also be built and installed using GNU Make (installing is only supported on Linux currently):
+The project can also be built and installed using GNU Make (installing is currently only supported on Linux and BSD):
 ```bash
 make
 sudo make install